 18. Carry Additional Batteries

-I also recommend you to carry one Power bank for charging your smartphones.
-You can consider investing in a portable solar charging panel to charge your power bank.
-I had found it to be very useful in may places.
+I also recommend you carry one power bank for charging your smartphones.
+You can even consider investing in a portable solar charging panel to charge your power bank.
+I had found it to be very useful in many places.

 There are external USB camera battery chargers available from third-party vendors.
 You can make use of these devices to charge your camera batteries from the power bank.
 This has saved me on many occasions.